billwear/maas-rad/maas-logging.md

 |Packages|[CLI](/t/maas-logging-deb-2-7-cli/2868) ~ [UI](/t/maas-logging-deb-2-7-ui/2869)|[CLI](/t/maas-logging-deb-2-8-cli/2870) ~ [UI](/t/maas-logging-deb-2-8-ui/2871)|[CLI](/t/maas-logging-deb-2-9-cli/2872) ~ [UI](/t/maas-logging-deb-2-9-ui/2873)|
  snap-2-9-ui -->

-MAAS has a robust logging capability, which presents several different views, including a number of node-specific log files, and several syslogd-style text logs.
+MAAS has a robust logging capability, which presents several different views, including a number of node-specific log files and several syslogd-style text logs.
 Each of these logs provides different information, or at the very least, different views of the same information.
-MAAS gathers logging information the various MAAS states and records both automated and user-driven actions.
+MAAS gathers logging information about the various MAAS states and records both automated and user-driven actions.

 #### Quick questions you may have: